zxiiro/zxiiro.github.io/site/experience.rst

 Lead Developer for Freeseer a presentation capture software used by FOSSLC to record presentations with a focus of making conference recording cheaper and easier.
-Freeseer is developed using Python, Qt4, and GStreamer.
+Freeseer uses Python, Qt4, and GStreamer.

 Mentor students from programs such as GSoC, UCOSP, and Facebook Open Academy with work on Freeseer.